Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 - https:// inschrijven.kb.nl/

-According to Target Record parameters WCT will also tell Heritrix to set the data limit at 10 Gigabyte and ensure the website will be harvested once every six months.
+According to Target Record parameters WCT will also tell Heritrix to set the data limit at 10 Gigabyte and ensure the website will be harvested once every six months (limits from 2020).
 Heritrix will then attempt to harvest the website on the set date(s) and time, putting every resource it finds within scope in a container-file, which is called a WARC file.
 This WARC file is stored in the archive; it is used to reconstruct the archived website in a Wayback Machine so that users can view it.
 The WARC file also contains a lot of metadata about when each resource (webpage, stylesheet, PDF, etc.) was harvested and its volume.
 In the Web Curator Tool a Target Instance is created each time a Target Record instructs Heritrix to harvest a website.
 In the Target Instance record you can also find information about the result of the harvest and the log files.

 However, as mentioned earlier, for the moment I am mostly interested in the Target Record information that tells Heritrix what to do.